Alamofire/Alamofire/Documentation/Usage.md

 #### Cancellation

-`DataStreamRequest`s can be cancelled in three ways.
+`DataStreamRequest`s can be cancelled in four ways.
 First, like all other Alamofire `Request`s, `DataStreamRequest` can have `cancel()` called, canceling the underlying task and completing the stream.

 ```swift
 let request = AF.streamRequest(...).responseStream(...)